-September is a great month to start planning strategies that could reduce your small business taxes for this year and next.
+September is a great month to start implementing tax planning strategies that could reduce your small business taxes for this year and next.
 For the majority of businesses, the traditional year-end tax planning strategy of deferring income and accelerating deductions to minimize taxes will probably yield the most significant results.
 In addition, owners should consider bundling deductible expenses into this year or the next to maximize their tax value.

 If you act before the year is over, the following tax planning strategies could help you save money on taxes.